TCF20-related disorder

 Summary

-These genetic changes in the TCF20 gene typically occur randomly (de novo) before birth and are rarely inherited.1 TCF20-related disorder can affect both males and females.
+These genetic variants in the TCF20 gene typically occur randomly (de novo) before birth and are rarely inherited.1 TCF20-related disorder can affect both males and females.

 Symptoms